MarDom15/Fraude_Detection/README.md

 Strong negative variables: V12, V14, V3
 Variables close to 0: V22, Amount

--  Correlation whit classe: table for calculating the % correlation with the target value  :
+-  Correlation whit classe : table for calculating the % correlation with the target value  :

   ![table for calculating the % correlation with the target value](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/Correlationcal.png)

 Step 8: Visualize the correlation matrix
 In this step, we visualize the correlation matrix as a heatmap to observe the relationships between all the variables in the dataset.
 The heatmap allows for a quick visualization of the linear associations between variables, whether they are positive, negative, or zero.
 The colors in the heatmap represent the strength of the correlation: a warm color (like red) indicates a strong positive correlation, while a cool color (like blue) indicates a strong negative correlation.
 This makes it easier to identify the most influential variables for predictive models.

--  Correlation Heatmap: Correlation Heatmap :
+-  Correlation Heatmap : Correlation Heatmap :

   ![Correlation Heatmap](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/heatmap_correlation_different_variables.png)

--  Correlation Heatmap: Correlation Heatmap for fraudulent transactios  :
+-  Correlation Heatmap : Correlation Heatmap for fraudulent transactios  :

   ![Correlation Heatmap for Fraud Transaction](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/heatmap_correlation_fraudulent_transactions.png)

--  Correlation Heatmap: Correlation Heatmap for non-fraudulent transactios  :
+-  Correlation Heatmap : Correlation Heatmap for non-fraudulent transactios  :

   ![Correlation Heatmap for non-Fraud Transaction](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/heatmap_correlation_nonfraudulent_transaction.png)